emoryhubbard/data-structures-tutorial/install-raylib.md

 And so on... with similar warning messages.

-Build from source:

-    Build from source manually.
-    See SSL connection eror for more links to install manually.
+You can try building from the source.
+See SSL connection error for more links to install manually, build from source manually, or build from source automatically.